Typescript SDK

 // Redirect the browser to authorizationUrl — Google handles login from here.

-// WowSQL backend exchanges the code and redirects to your frontend_redirect_uri.
+// WowSQL auth service exchanges the code and redirects to your frontend_redirect_uri.

 // ── Step 2: Frontend — handle the redirect from WowSQL ──────────────────────